๐ŸŽ›๏ธControl Theory

 Why This Matters

-In Control Theory, stability isn't just a nice-to-have—it's the fundamental question you must answer before anything else matters.
-A system that's unstable will diverge, oscillate wildly, or crash, making all your careful design work irrelevant.
-You're being tested on your ability to predict system behavior using mathematical tools, and stability criteria give you that predictive power.
-These methods connect directly to core concepts like transfer functions, frequency response, pole placement, and feedback system design.
+In Control Theory, stability is the fundamental question you must answer before anything else matters.
+An unstable system will diverge, oscillate wildly, or crash, making all your careful design work irrelevant.
+Stability criteria give you the mathematical tools to predict system behavior, and they connect directly to core concepts like transfer functions, frequency response, pole placement, and feedback system design.

-What makes stability analysis challenging—and testable—is that different methods reveal different insights.
+What makes stability analysis challenging is that different methods reveal different insights.
 Some work in the time domain, others in frequency domain; some handle linear systems elegantly while others extend to nonlinear cases.
 Don't just memorize which criterion uses which plot.
 Know why you'd choose one method over another, what each reveals about system behavior, and how they connect to design decisions.
-That's what separates a surface-level answer from one that earns full credit.

 Algebraic Methods: Testing Stability Without Solving

-These criteria let you determine stability directly from the characteristic polynomial—no need to actually find the roots.
-The key insight: the coefficients of a polynomial contain hidden information about where its roots lie.
+These criteria let you determine stability directly from the characteristic polynomial, with no need to actually find the roots.
+The coefficients of a polynomial contain information about where its roots lie, and these methods extract it systematically.

 Routh-Hurwitz Stability Criterion

-• Analyzes the characteristic polynomial of an LTI system to determine stability without computing roots directly
+This is the workhorse for continuous-time LTI systems.
+It analyzes the characteristic polynomial to determine stability without computing roots directly.

 Jury Stability Test (for Discrete-Time Systems)

-• Discrete-time equivalent of Routh-Hurwitz, designed for systems described by z-domain transfer functions
+This is the discrete-time counterpart of Routh-Hurwitz, designed for systems described by z-domain transfer functions.

-• Jury array construction—similar tabular approach but with different computational rules suited to the unit circle criterion
+• Jury array construction: A similar tabular approach, but with different computational rules.
+You build rows by reversing and cross-multiplying, suited to testing root locations relative to the unit circle.

-Compare: Routh-Hurwitz vs. Jury Test—both are algebraic array methods that avoid root-finding, but they apply to different domains.
+Compare: Routh-Hurwitz vs. Jury Test: both are algebraic array methods that avoid root-finding, but they apply to different domains.
 Routh-Hurwitz checks for left half-plane poles (continuous-time), while Jury checks for roots inside the unit circle (discrete-time).
-If an FRQ gives you a z-domain transfer function, Jury is your tool.
+If you're given a z-domain transfer function, Jury is your tool.

 Frequency-Domain Methods: Stability from Response Curves